andrewdyer/skeleton/README.md

 If you believe you have found an issue, please report it using the [issue tracker](https://github.com/andrewdyer/skeleton/issues), or better yet, fork the repository and submit a pull request.

+Feel free to submit any minor enhancements too.
+Please do not contribute any big additions as the purpose of this project is to be a simple starting point.

 If you're using this as your starter structure, I'd love to hear your thoughts!